WAIFS AND UNSUNG HEROES;

 this means they'll act-out their feelings passive-aggressively,

-rather than telling you about them.
+rather than talking to you about them.
 It also means that you're

-the one who's stuck carrying the emotions for the two of you!
+the one who's stuck carrying the emotions for the both of you!

 When one partner is passive, the other must be active.
 Anger is